March 9, 2026

 TalkToMeGuy: It was a great conversation.
 Very fast.
 Yeah, very fast.
 Where can people find out more about you and your work?
 And where should they look for toxic legacy?

-Dr. Stephanie Seneff: So I have a web page, a personal web page, definitely, senate.net.
-And under that web page, you have flash book where you can find pointers to various booksellers that sell my book.
+Dr. Stephanie Seneff: Yeah, so I have a web page, a personal web page, definitely, center of .net.
+And under that web page, I have flash book where you can find pointers to various booksellers that sell my book.
 You can also just type, type toxic legacy.
 If you can remember toxic legacy, type it into a Google search engine and the Amazon link will come right up.
 So toxic legacy, how the killer life is destroying our health and the environment.
+That's the name of my book.
+And yeah, I have an MIT web page where I have a ton of information, all kinds of side shows and interviews and whatnot.
+Papers, all the papers, most of the papers that I've published.

-TalkToMeGuy: There's an amazing amount of references there.
-It is very dirty looking web page.
-It's like a kind of late page.
-I like, at night, sit up and watch, read like, wow, that's amazing.
+Dr. Stephanie Seneff: It is exactly very nerdy looking web page.
+It's a kind of page I like at night sit up and watch, read like, wow, that's amazing.
 Look at this one.
 There's wonderful research available at that page.
-Yeah, but if that's for the casual viewer, yes, I will.
-Thank you.
-All right.
-Well, thank you so much.
-That was, and I also put a link for the wonderful article about the manatees.

 TalkToMeGuy: Come on.